RayDeeUx/menuloop_randomizer/about.md

 Are you bored of hearing the same menu song <cr>over & over</cr>?
 Well... **No more of that!**

-This mod allows you to randomize the menu song every time you open the game, picking from a random downloaded song from Newgrounds, RobTop's Music Library, or your own songs. `.mp3`, `.ogg`, `.oga`, and `.wav` files are supported.
+This mod allows you to randomize the menu song every time you open the game, picking from a random downloaded song from Newgrounds, RobTop's Music Library, or your own songs. `.mp3`, `.ogg`/`.oga`, `.wav`, and `.flac` files are supported.

 # How to add custom songs